 Of course, there’s always a catch with everything.
 When you release it, it’s probably not really gone.
 Just a little hunk of it gets destroyed.
 You still have that big ol’ hulking fear lurking in the back of your mind.
 I call it my Fear Monster.
 But, the more it gets brought out in you, the more you can whack a hunk off of it.
 That’s why, if you really take notice of your true fears whenever you get upset about something, you’ll start to see a pattern.
 It’s your Spirit trying to help you get rid of that fear mountain you have growing in you.
 I’m trying to be grateful whenever my fear of not being loved rears its ugly head, because then I get to whack another hunk off of that.
 If I do it enough, one day it will be gone.
 I might be 97 by then, but it will be gone!

 Once we accept that how we react to something is our responsibility then we have to decide if this reaction brings us closer to our inside self (the Spirit of God in our soul) or does it take us further away?
 Sometimes you have to dig down a little to find your true feelings.
 Let me give you an example: So let’s say you stub your toe.
 It hurts.
 For some people it stops right there.
 They just say “Yikes that hurt” and they go on.
 For other people, it causes more than pain.
 It ticks them off and they start yelling at the people around them.
 Why?
 Same stubbed toe.
 Why are some people mad at that?
 Because way down deep in their mind, some very ignored fear was stirred up.
 It could be that hurting their toe reminded them of when their older brother used to beat on them and they felt unloved and alone.
 It could be anything.
 It’s for them to uncover and it’s not fun to do.
 It’s much easier to just say “I’m mad because I stubbed my toe” than it is to say “I’m mad because my dad used to belittle me and make me feel worthless”.
 So how do we dig down to that fear?
 How do we know it’s not just “I’m mad that I stubbed my toe”?
-We have to ask ourselves tough questions and answer them honestly.
+Easy!
+If you feel anything other than contentment, then your fear monster has been stirred up and you need to do these steps.
+For step two that means asking ourselves tough questions and answering them honestly.
 Let me give you an example of my own.

 So with step 2, you have to keep asking yourself questions .
 Why are you really feeling upset about something?
 Why does that scare you?
 Keep breaking it down until you uncover what’s really scaring you.
-It will always be some fear in you.
+When you get down to the bottom of your fears, I’m betting your fear monster will be that you won’t be loved and you’ll be all alone.
 If you think it’s about what someone said or did, you need to keep digging and release it to God so He can fix it.
 You don’t have to fix it.
 That’s His job.
 Makes life pretty easy huh?
 If only it were easy.

 Wishing you all the peace in the world,